cesmix-mit/PODPotential.jl/README.md

 Directly replicating LAMMPS logic of the ML-POD potential.

 Goal is 3-body, at most 4-body.
 Ignoring the quadratic descriptors.
+1-body always included.

 Not considering environment-dependent descriptors or Gaussian snapshots.